angelabaltes/angelabaltes.github.io/_pages/cv.md

 * 2020-Present:	Postdoctoral Data Science Fellow <br />
   *Insight Data Science, Albuquerque, NM* <br />
-	Description: Developed findmyfigurine, a image classification tool thaty allows anime enthusiatsts to upload a photo of a charcater and subsequently locate where to purchase the figurine for that chracter.
+	Description: Developed findmyfigurine, a image classification tool that allows anime enthusiasts to upload a photo of a character and subsequently locate where to purchase the figurine for that character.
 Collected several million images and trained a Convolutional Neural Network model in Python on AWS EC2.

 * 2019-2020:	Data Science Intern		<br />
 	*Office of The Director of National Intelligence, Albuquerque, NM* <br />